memgraph/docs/mage/query-modules/cpp/graph_util.md

 ## Abstract

-**Graph util** is a collection of common graph algorithms offered by Memgraph's new C++ API.
-It enables quick development of graph analytics and algorithms with automatic memory management.
-The algorithms that are consisted in this module are the ones that may suite a developer in a day-to-day job while prototyping new solutions, with various graph manipulation tools to accelerate development.
+**Graph util** is a collection of Memgraph's utility graph algorithms.
+The algorithms that are included in this module are the ones that may suit a developer's day-to-day job while prototyping new solutions, with various graph manipulation tools to accelerate development.

 | Trait               | Value                                                                                                     |